Agile-and-Adaptive-Robotics/panda-kb-pipeline/tests/dummy-pipeline-1.0/README.md

 `TODO`: Need to create an Oscillator Network

 # 4. Programming SNIPs
-- In the test program `/tests/oscillator` I quickly realized the limitations of using SpikeGenerator and Receivers which aren't appropriate for real time performance.
+- In the test program `/tests/oscillator` I quickly realized the limitations of using SpikeGenerator and Receivers- they aren't appropriate for real time performance.
 The reason I used them was to keep things simple and get myself working with the KB API as much as possible.
 In this section I will discuss steps I took and general findings on programming the SNIPs.
-`TODO:`
-- Read Github repo that had example code (study, study, study).
-- Read NxSDK API section that you haven't covered yet.
+- Within this dummy pipeline, I implement encoder and decoder in seperate threads using pythons threading library.
+This allows the two to execute in parallel.
+It's important that the two are in seperate and asynchronous threads as the communication channels and the SNIPs they interface with are asynchronous.
+Additionally, calls to read and write from from channels are blocking so it's important to handle each seperately to avoid deadlock and slowing down either process.

 ### Below are some notes on [Combra Lab's] Implementation using Loihi as a controller